Turtle Tours in Kosi Bay, iSimangaliso Wetland Park – Guided Kosi Bay Turtle Tours.

 We will then start a lovely relaxing evening beach stroll in search of turtles.
 Our guide personally have years of turtle research experience and will be by your side to answer all your questions.

-We generally get off the beach at about 21:45 and will have you back at your lodge by 23:00.
+We generally get off the beach at about 21:30 and will have you back at your vehicle by 22:00.

 What to expect on our Kosi Bay Turtle Nesting Tour?